leatchrd/Boids/README.md

 *For a QWERTY keyboard:*
 - Press the Q key to quit the application.
-- Press Z and X keys to pause and play the application.
+- Press the Z and X keys to pause and play the application.

 *For a AZERTY keyboard:*
 - Press the A key to quit the application.
-- Press W and X keys to pause and play the application.
+- Press the W and X keys to pause and play the application.

 ### How to use our wandering submarine?